The ultimate guide to camping on the Whitsundays!

 The Whitsunday Islands are world-renowned and a must-do on every great Australian travel adventure.
 One of the main reasons they are so well known is Whitehaven Beach, the 2021 TripAdvisor Best Beach in the World.
-With pearl white sand and crystal clear blue water in a tropical region, what’s not to love?
+With pearl-white sand and crystal-clear blue water in a tropical region, what’s not to love?
 The Whitsunday Islands are located in the heart of the Great Barrier Reef off the East Coast of Australia in Queensland.
-Comprising 74 different islands, the Whitsundays offers nothing short of the chance for a trip of a lifetime.
-Whether looking at day trips, overnight sailing or camping, this guide has everything you need to know about exploring the Whitsundays and Whitehaven Beach.
+Comprising 74 different islands, the Whitsundays offer nothing short of the chance for a trip of a lifetime.
+Whether looking at day trips, overnight sailing, or camping, this guide has everything you need to know about exploring the Whitsundays and Whitehaven Beach.

 Day trips to the Whitsundays: